HTBox/allReady/CONTRIBUTING.md

 ##Solution architecture

-The allReady application is implemented as a Visual Studio 2015 solution that contains two projects: an ASP.NET 5 project that serves the web site and admin portal, and a cross-platform Cordova app project.
+The allReady application is implemented as a Visual Studio 2015 solution that contains two projects: an ASP.NET Core project that serves the web site and admin portal, and a cross-platform Cordova app project.
 The web application also exposes REST APIs used by the mobile app to access data.

 ###Web Application

-An [ASP.NET 5](http://www.asp.net/vnext) web application provides the front-end web experience for volunteers accessing the allReady web site and the portal used by administrators.
-The site is powered by ASP.NET MVC 6 using .NET 4.6 and a dependency on .NET 4.5.1.
+An [ASP.NET Core](http://www.asp.net/core) web application provides the front-end web experience for volunteers accessing the allReady web site and the portal used by administrators.
+The site is powered by ASP.NET Core using .NET 4.6 and a dependency on .NET 4.5.1.
 Here's the landing page for the web site:

 ![allReady web portal](./docs/media/all-ready-web-app-homepage.jpg)